 For health professionals: Flu (influenza)

-Get detailed information on influenza for health professionals.
+Get detailed information on seasonal influenza for health professionals.

 On this page

-What health professionals need to know about flu
+What health professionals need to know about influenza

-It is caused primarily by the influenza A and B viruses.
+Influenza is a respiratory illness caused primarily by the influenza A and B viruses.

 While most people recover in 7 to 10 days, severe illness can occur.
 Some groups are at a greater risk of influenza-related complications.